Dan Ferrell writes about DIY car maintenance and repair. He has certifications in Automation and Control Technology and Technical Writing.

 - Pay special importance to the maintenance schedule for your particular vehicle make and model.
-You can find the schedule in the for your vehicle.
-There's a good reason for this: Most engine related problems—including stalling—can be traced back to a component or system in need of attention (think about those components or systems you have neglected or forgot to service). repair manual
+You can find the schedule in the repair manual for your vehicle.
+There's a good reason for this: Most engine-related problems—including stalling—can be traced back to a component or system in need of attention (think about those components or systems you have neglected or forgot to service).

 - Think about some maintenance task or repair project that you've recently done that may have triggered the fault.
 Did you unplug or disconnect something you forgot to replace?
 Did you install the correct part?

 - Have you checked your computer for trouble codes?
 Just because you don't see the Check Engine Light (CEL) come on, doesn't mean that your computer can't help you.
 See the Getting Help From Your Car Computer section below for more information.

 - Have your vehicle repair manual on hand.
 It'll save you time and money during this diagnostic, and for many maintenance and repair projects in the future.
 You can buy an inexpensive aftermarket copy at most auto part stores or online.